Heading to Siem Reap? We share this guide to visiting Angkor Wat ruins in a day, so you can see the best sights in just 24 hours.

-After leaving the hotel at 4.30am to catch the beautiful sunrise over Angkor Wat, we spent a day exploring the fascinating and expansive complex of ruins.
-Yes this heritage site can get extremely busy but you can see why once you start exploring.
-A single day ticket costs $20 with most hotels offering cheap tuk-tuk trips for around $10.
+After leaving the hotel at 4.30 am to catch the beautiful sunrise over Angkor Wat, we spent a day exploring the fascinating and expansive complex of the UNESCO World Heritage site.
+Yes, this heritage site can get extremely busy but you can see why, once you start exploring.
+A single-day ticket costs $20 with most hotels offering cheap tuk-tuk trips for around $20.

 Then head to Ta Prohm Temple, made famous from its appearance in the Tomb Raider movie.
 Here you will find a natural jungle growing around, within and on top of this ancient temple.
 Again, this place allows for some great photo opportunities but is often very busy and it can be difficult to navigate through the crowd, pillars and walkways.